dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Make sure that firewall is open for TCP ports: 11111 and 30000

-    -   Check the logs and don’t forget that there is an extra log for startup errors
+    -   Check the logs, including the extra log that contains startup errors

-    -   RDP into the server or worker role instance and attempt to start it manually

 -   Frontend (Client) cannot connect to the silo cluster